-The Nomination Committee is chaired by Mr. Horst Julius Pudwill (Chairman of the Board) with the other members being Mr. Vincent Ting Kau Cheung and Mr. Johannes-Gerhard Hesse.
+The Nomination Committee is chaired by Mr. Horst Julius Pudwill (Chairman of the Board) with the other members being Mr. Johannes-Gerhard Hesse and Mr. Robert Hinman Getz (who has been appointed as a member of the Nomination Committee with effect from 19 July 2021).
 All members except Mr. Horst Julius Pudwill are Independent Non-executive Directors.

+The Board should have a balance of skills, experience and diversity of perspectives appropriate for the requirements of the business of the Group in order to effectively discharge its function.
 The Nomination Committee aims to ensure a fair and transparent process of Board appointments, and in particular, to assist the Board to identify suitably qualified candidates and make recommendations for consideration of the Board and shareholders.
-To effectively discharge its function, the Board should have a balance of skills and experience appropriate for the requirements of the business of the Group.
-When considering suitable candidates for Directors, the Nomination Committee considers factors including, but not limited to, ethics, integrity, professional knowledge, industry experience, personal skills and as well as the ability to contribute sufficient time and attention to the Board in their recommendations.
+When considering suitable candidates for Directors, the Nomination Committee considers factors including, but not limited to, professional knowledge, industry experience, ethics, integrity, personal skills and as well as the ability to contribute sufficient time and attention to the Board in their recommendations.